bp2008/MapStitcher/README.md

 1. Download from the [releases tab](https://github.com/bp2008/MapStitcher/releases) and extract to a location where you have write-permission (such as your desktop).
 Run MapStitcher.exe.

 2. Enter latitude and longitude of the upper-left and lower-right corners of the region you wish to create a map for.
-A preview of the selected region will appear.
+A preview of the selected region will appear, at a zoom level appropriate for showing the entire region.
+The zoom level you see in the preview is not representative of the map tiles which will be downloaded and stitched.

 3. Enter a Zoom level between 0 and 23.
 Note that high zoom levels are not available in many parts of the world, and 20 is commonly the limit.